nook1208/english/hellow-talk/2021-02-01-voice-call.md

 By the way, sorry for canceling last week's voice call.

-Because I had to choose where we stay for our honeymoon.
+Because I had to choose where we will stay for our honeymoon.

 Oh.. honeymoon

-Honeymoon means, the trip after the wedding right?
+Honeymoon means the trip after the wedding, right?

 Oh, thank you!

-So we decided on three places for our honeymoon. and we had a lot of time to define those places.
+So we selected three places for our honeymoon. and we spent a lot of time to checking out those places.

 Define?